Update 2:50 p.m.

 Paxton was initially indicted in 2015 and charged with two first-degree felonies over allegations that he persuaded investors to put money into a McKinney-based company in order to receive shares of their stock.
 In addition to one third-degree felony under claims he solicited clients to an investment firm without Texas registration required to do so.

-These charges originate in Collin County, notably where Paxton has a large political base; however, the then-presiding judge moved the trial to Harris County in 2017, after deciding that it would be difficult for the jury assembled to be unbiased for this reason.
+These charges originate in Collin County, notably where Paxton has a large political base; however, the then-presiding judge moved the case to Harris County in 2017, after deciding that it would be difficult for a potential jury assembled to be unbiased for this reason.

-The timing of the court’s actions could mean that the attorney general would stand trial for the felony fraud charges at the same time he is facing impeachment in the Senate.
-The date for this trial is still undetermined; however, a committee of senators will meet on June 20 to adopt rules for the proceedings.
+The timing of the courtโs actions could mean that the attorney general would be in court for the felony fraud charges at the same time he is facing impeachment in the Senate.
+The date for the Senate’s trial is still undetermined; however, a committee of senators will meet on June 20 to adopt rules for the proceedings.